-The Advisory Council is also committed to fundraising for the AFCs activities.
-The Council produces the Apple Harvest and Crafts Festival.
-This is the AFCs largest fundraising event and it has has provided a large portion of the AFCs operating budget for 23 years.
+The AFC Advisory Council is also committed to fundraising for the AFC.
+The AFC Advisory Council produces the Annual Apple Harvest Crafts Fair and Children's Festival each September.
+This is the AFC's largest fundraising event and it has has provided a large portion of the AFC's operating budget for 27 years.

 Fundraising efforts for the AFC are directed by the Office of Family Resources.
-The Amherst Family Center (AFC) is a program of the Office of Family Resources University of Massachusetts Amherst and a partner agency of the Hampshire County United Way.
-The AFC receives additional program support through: the CFCE Program Town of Amherst, the MA Department of EEC through the Collaboration for Educational Services, Highland Valley Elder Services, individuals, and faith-based organizations.
+The Amherst Family Center (AFC) is a program of the Office of Family Resources University of Massachusetts Amherst and a partner agency of the Hampshire County United Way; the AFC receives additional program support through: the CFCE Program Town of Amherst, the MA Department of EEC through the Collaboration for Educational Services, Highland Valley Elder Services, The Amherst Club, individuals, and faith-based organizations.